Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Conclusion

 \section{Conclusion}

 This work presented a theoretical model to derive projection factors for ligand hyperfine properties.
-We showed its application to reductive cleavage of SAM, where it explains experimental observations with regards to hyperfine coupling constants, including ther signs.
-In comparison to previous work, the present theoretical model is flexible, rigorous, and extendable to other chemical scenarios.
-As an example, we applied it to a trapped dAdo radical, where the nominally silent cluster is activated by this radical.
-Through the application of perturbation theory, we were able to quantitatively explain ENDOR experiments, and offer tools for future scenarios of interest.
+We herein demonstrated its application to the reductive cleavage of SAM as well as a bound cyano ligand, where this model was able to quantitatively explain experimentally observed hyperfine coupling constants.
+The spin-wavefunction approach extends the conventional Heisenberg model by introducing an additional pair of exchange and hopping parameters, however, these values are not needed for the bound ligand case due to the application of PT and the consideration that electrostatics outweigh exchange coupling.
+The present theoretical model is flexible, rigorous, and extendable to other chemical scenarios.
+As an example, we applied it to a trapped 5'-dAdo radical, where the nominally silent cluster is activated by this radical.
+Through the application of PT, we were able to quantitatively explain ENDOR observations, and offer tools for investigating future scenarios of interest.

 \begin{acknowledgement} M.A.M. and D.A.H. thank Prof. Brian Hoffman and Madeline Ho (Northwestern University) for helpful discussions.
 M.A.M. thanks Dr. Hao Yang (Northwestern University) for sharing coordinates of the trapped dAdo radical.
 Computational efforts were performed on the Tempest High Performance Computing System, operated and supported by University Information Technology Research Cyberinfrastructure (RRID:SCR\_026229) at Montana State University. \end{acknowledgement}